mokbhai/test-ci-cd/README.md

    - Verify the PROJECT_ID is correct
    - Check if the API endpoints are accessible
    - Ensure the EMAILS variable is properly formatted
+   - Verify the PREFIX is correctly set if your API requires it

 3. **No logs visible**: